 Nov.
 2, 2020: Judge Christine Arguello approves Garfield County’s motion to intervene.

 March 10, 2021: Judge Arguello approves GSCA’s motion for limited-scope discovery of BLM documents.

 “BLM has allowed RMI to extract tons of common variety limestone from our public lands, at the public’s expense, for more than three years.
 BLM has bent its own longstanding rules in allowing this, favoring the profit-making needs of a single company over the broader public interest.
-BLM is violating the law, and it needs to be stopped.” -- Jeff Peterson, Executive Director, Glenwood Springs Citizens’ Alliance
+BLM is violating the law, and it needs to be stopped.” -- Jeff Peterson, Board President, Glenwood Springs Citizens’ Alliance

 ‘Valuable Mineral’ and ‘Common Variety’ limestone